 Keeping an eye on your flock gives you peace of mind, and modern accessories make it easier than ever.
 An automatic chicken coop door is one of the best investments you can make, as it ensures your flock is safely tucked in at night and let out in the morning, even when you’re not home.
 This is your number one defense against nocturnal predators.
 Secure windows with hardware cloth screens also allow you to check on your chickens without opening the coop, maintaining safety while promoting airflow.
 For those who want a closer look, wireless cameras can stream a live feed of your coop directly to your phone.

-Your Guide to Buying and Installing a New Coop
+Buying and Installing Your New Chicken Coop

 Bringing home a new coop is an exciting milestone in your chicken-keeping journey.
 It’s the foundation for a healthy, happy flock and can make your daily chores much easier.
 To make sure the process goes smoothly from purchase to installation, it helps to have a clear plan.
 Thinking through your budget, location, and delivery ahead of time will save you from headaches later and get your chickens into their new home faster.
 Let’s walk through the key steps to prepare for your coop’s arrival.